shallomkanyori/sorting_algorithms/README.md

 ## C - Sorting algorithms & Big O

 #### Task 0: Bubble sort
-[0-bubble_sort.c](0-bubble_sort.c) contains a function that sorts an array of integers in ascending order using the Bubble sort algorithm
+[0-bubble_sort.c](0-bubble_sort.c) implements a function that sorts an array of integers in ascending order using the Bubble sort algorithm
 - Prototype: `void bubble_sort(int *array, size_t size);`
 - Prints the `array` after each time two elements are swapped [`0-O`](0-O) contains the big O notations of the time complexity of the Bubble sort algorithm, with 1 notation per line: